infinitered/ReactNativeEssentials/docs/internal/contacts-and-simulators.md

 ## (iOS) Import Into Simulator

 1. Open the "Contacts" app.
-2. Drag & drop the generated `contacts.vcf` file onto device.
+2. Drag & drop the generated `.tmp/contacts.vcf` file onto device.
 3. When prompted, press "Add All Contacts".
 4. When prompted, press "Create New Contacts".